stevefrenzel/astro-naut/README.md

 ## Preference detection

-This template automatically changes the theme based on your operating settings by utilising `prefers-contrast` and `prefers-color-scheme`.
+This template automatically changes the theme based on your operating settings by utilising `prefers-color-scheme`.
 It also checks if you prefer reduced motion via `prefers-reduced-motion`.
 Look and behold, the power of CSS!

 ## Prettier